Last Updated: October 2019

 U.S. companies entering the Ukrainian market should approach the market with a long-term perspective.
 Business in Ukraine is often based on relationships, so selecting a good local partner and/or establishing a local office are crucial to minimizing risk and long-term success.
 To find a potential partner, we recommend using the U.S. Commercial Service’s International Partner Search and/or Gold Key programs to conduct initial screening for prospective partners.
 (For more information please refer http://www.export.gov/ukraine) U.S. companies should use appropriate due diligence in selection of partners and should be mindful of the parameters of the Foreign Corrupt Practices Act.

 Kyiv is not the only trade hub in Ukraine.
 It is advised that U.S. companies look for distributors that have nationwide capabilities, including those located in the cities of Dnipro, Lviv, Odessa, Zaporizhzhya, and Kharkiv.
 These regions are considered important industrial centers in Ukraine and are densely populated.
 Covering the Ukrainian market from regional offices in Poland or Russia is not an effective approach.
 Ukrainian buyers are reluctant to go through regional offices, preferring to order direct for the manufacturer/wholesaler.
 On-the-ground presence is very important to successful business development in Ukraine.

 Joining the American Chamber of Commerce and obtaining experienced legal and accounting support are other important considerations when considering doing business in Ukraine.

 In this context, the Ministry of Health is highlighting ten key healthcare reform priorities:

 Though Ukraine has a strong scientific research base, capable of developing highly advanced treatments and products, it lacks an accompanying strong manufacturing sector.
-Domestic manufacturers produce a limited range of equipment including radiology, electrocardiography and ultrasound machinery, refrigeration and cryogenic equipment, specialized medical furniture, orthopedic appliances, respiratory anesthetic equipment, hearing aids, surgery and dentistry tools, sterilizing equipment, electro-diagnostic equipment, and electrical stimulators.
+Domestic manufacturers produce a range of equipment including respiratory anesthetic equipment, hearing aids, radiology, electrocardiography & ultrasound machinery, refrigeration and cryogenic equipment, specialized medical furniture, orthopedic appliances, surgery and dentistry tools, sterilizing equipment, electrodiagnostic equipment and electrical stimulators.
 The range of domestically manufactured medical equipment remains limited, however, and the demand for expensive medical equipment is largely met by imports.